remihenache/LinqExtension/README.md

 This project provides a set of extension methods that enhance the LINQ (Language Integrated Query) functionality in C# by adding support for asynchronous operations.
 It includes extensions for common LINQ operations such as Select, SelectMany, and Where, allowing developers to work with asynchronous sources and transformations.

 # Install
+To use these extensions, install the nuget package for your C# project and ensure that the appropriate namespaces (System.Linq, etc.) are referenced.
+Make sure that you have the necessary dependencies and target framework version set correctly.
 ```shell
 dotnet add package LinqExtension
 ```
+# Usages
 ## ForeachExtensions
 The ForeachExtensions class contains extension methods for asynchronous iteration over collections using foreach loops.
 It includes the following methods: